timelystream/timelystream.com/docs/sql/query-syntax/orderby.md

 `ORDER BY` is an output modifier.
 Logically it is applied at the very end of the query.
 The `ORDER BY` clause sorts the rows on the sorting criteria in either ascending or descending order.
 In addition, every order clause can specify whether `NULL` values should be moved to the beginning or to the end.

-By default if no modifiers are provided, DuckDB sorts `ASC NULLS FIRST`, i.e. the values are sorted in ascending order and null values are placed first.
+By default if no modifiers are provided, Blazar sorts `ASC NULLS FIRST`, i.e. the values are sorted in ascending order and null values are placed first.
 This is identical to the default sort order of SQLite.
 PostgreSQL by default sorts in `ASC NULLS LAST` order.
 The default sort order can be changed using the following `PRAGMA` statements.

 ```sql
 -- change the default null sorting order to either NULLS FIRST and NULLS LAST